Production and Assembly

-Once we have designed your product, we are able to manufacture and supply the finished article via our distributed supply chains within the UK and the Far East.
+Once we have designed your product, the finished article can be manufactured via our distributed supply chains within the UK and the Far East.
 Its location of manufacture will ultimately depend upon the required production method; the nature of your product; its target unit price and the time-scale available.
 The following descriptions outline the manufacturing processes we regularly access:

 Injection moulding is the most popular method of manufacture as it can allow a low unit cost to be achieved if produced in significant volumes.
 We have vast experience of designing products for this process as it features in the majority of our projects.
 Strict design guidelines need to be adhered to when developing an injection moulded part as factors such as consistent material thickness and draft angle can impact on the quality of the finished result.
 Our strong relationships with manufacturing partners enable us to work closely with them to ensure that your product is produced to a very high standard.